ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 =============================
-Volume Specific Mesh Controls
+Volume-specific mesh controls
 =============================

-:class:`VolumeControl <ansys.meshing.prime.VolumeControl>` class helps you to control volume mesh zonelet (fluids, solid, dead) and elements (tetrahedrons, polyhedrons and so on).
+The :class:`VolumeControl <ansys.meshing.prime.VolumeControl>` class helps you to control volume mesh zonelets and elements.
-It allows you to define the scope and generate the various types of volume mesh.
+Volume mesh zonelets include fluids, solid, and dead.
+Elements include tetrahedrons and polyhedrons.
+This class allows you to define the scope and generate the various types of volume mesh.

-The following example shows you the procedure to:
+This example shows how to perform these steps:

-* Create volume control and set zone-specific parameters
+* Create volume control and set zone-specific parameters.
-* Volume mesh with tetrahedral elements
+* Perform volume meshing with tetrahedral elements.

 .. code:: python